arskom/spyne/doc/source/faq.rst

 -------------------------------------

-This is not a strength of rpclib, which is more oriented toward implementing services from scratch in Python.
+This is not a strength of rpclib, which is more oriented toward implementing services from scratch.
 It does not have any functionality to parse an existing WSDL document to produce the necessary Python classes and method stubs.

 Patches are welcome.
 You can start by adapting the WSDL parser from `RSL <http://rsl.sf.net>`.